mrkr188/Code-Snippets/Cpp/README.md

  In case of complex variable declarations with pointers, following these steps would help in identifying the variable type.

  Start at the variable, then go right, and left, and right...and so on.
-More at [this.](https://stackoverflow.com/questions/859634/c-pointer-to-array-array-of-pointers-disambiguation/859676#859676)
+More at [this](https://stackoverflow.com/questions/859634/c-pointer-to-array-array-of-pointers-disambiguation/859676#859676) and [this](https://stackoverflow.com/questions/1257507/what-does-this-mean-const-int-var).

 ```cpp
 int* arr1[8];